Didier Drogba

 Didier Yves Drogba Tébily (/fr/; born 11 March 1978) is an Ivorian former professional footballer who played as a striker.
 He is the all-time top scorer and former captain of the Ivory Coast national team.
-He is known for his career at Chelsea, where he is the club’s top goalscorer as a foreign player and is currently the club's fourth highest goalscorer of all time.
-Widely regarded as one of the greatest African players of all time, he was known for his pace, aerial abilities, and powerful and accurate strikes.
-Drogba was named African Footballer of the Year twice (2006 and 2009).
-He ranks fourth for the all-time African men's top goalscorers in international football, and the highest for an African player from the 21st century, with 65 goals.
+Best known for his career at Chelsea, he is the club’s all-time top foreign goalscorer and their fourth-highest goalscorer of all time.
+Widely regarded as one of the greatest African players of all time, Drogba was named the African Footballer of the Year twice in 2006 and 2009.
+He was named in the 2007 FIFA World XI.
+In 2022, he was inducted into the Premier League Hall of Fame.
+With a record of scoring 10 goals in 10 finals, Drogba has been called the "ultimate big game player".